lbryio/aioupnp/README.md

 ## Troubleshooting

 #### Debug logging
-To enable verbose debug logging, add the `--debug_logging` argument before the command
+To enable verbose debug logging, add the `--debug_logging` argument before the command being run

     aioupnp --debug_logging m_search

+#### Is it turned on?
+Check that UPnP is turned on in the web gui for your router.

 #### It really doesn't work
-If aioupnp doesn't work with a device, a debugging report can be collected with `aioupnp gather_debug_info`.

-This will attempt to discover the UPnP gateway, and then perform a functionality check where it will request the external address and existing port mappings before attempting to make and remove a port mapping.
-The final result is the zipped packet dump of these attempts, which allows writing tests replaying it.
+If it always fails with an m-search error, or the UPnP device is found but making a port mapping or getting the external address fails, a bug report can be generated and automatically sent using the `generate_bug_report.py` script.
+This script will run a packet capture while attempting to find the device and add/remove a mapping using `miniupnpc` and `aioupnp`.
+Once complete, it will submit a bug report of the packets sent/recieved by aioupnp/miniupnpc.

+To run the bug report script, first `pip install certifi aiohttp miniupnpc`.
+You'll also need `aioupnp` installed.
+Then generate and send the bug report with `sudo /full/path/to/your/python generate_bug_report.py`.

 ## License